Do you know what to do in the event of a home insurance claim? Below is our step-by-step guide to help you through the claims process.

 Once your estimate is complete, you can settle your claim by taking a cash payout or hiring a contractor to do the work.

-In some cases, you may be required to choose your own contractors for additional quotes.
+Sometimes, you may be required to choose your contractors for additional quotes.
 Your adjustor will let you know if this needs to happen.

 6. Tender Repairs